 All of the software developed is freely available for download from GitHub under an open source license, GNU GPL 3.

 Phylogenetic modelling was based on the assumption of a single common ancestor, therefore variable regions where horizontal genetic transfer occurs were excluded [46] [47].
 A maximum likelihood (ML) phylogenetic tree was then built from the alignments of the isolates using RAxML (version 7.0.4) using a GTR+I+G model [48].
 The maximum-likelihood phylogeny was supported by 100 bootstrap pseudo-replicate analyses of the alignment data.
 Clades were predicted using Hierarchical Bayesian Analysis of Population Structure (HierBAPS)[24].
 This process was repeated to construct the plasmid phylogeny, using reads that aligned to pSENV.

-[49]
+To ascertain the presence of the clusters defined by HierBAPs in the Public Health England (PHE) routine Salmonella surveillance collection, seventeen isolates representing the diversity of the collection were compared against 2986 S. Enteritidis PHE genomes.
+Single linkage SNP clustering was performed as previously described [49].
+A maximum-likelihood phylogeny showing the integration of the seventeen isolates with 50-SNP cluster representatives of the PHE S. Enteritidis collection was constructed as above.
+FASTQ reads from all PHE sequences in this study can be found at the PHE Pathogens BioProject at the National Center for Biotechnology Information (Accession PRJNA248792).

 Temporal reconstruction was performed using Bayesian Evolutionary Analysis Sampling Trees (BEAST: http://beast.bio.ed.ac.uk/ version 1.8.2)[50].
 A relaxed lognormal clock model was initially employed.
 The results of this model indicated that a constant clock model was not appropriate, as the posterior of the standard deviation of the clock rate did not include zero.
 A range of biologically plausible population models (constant, exponential and skyline) was investigated.
 Skyline models can be biased by non-uniform sampling and we observed a strong similarity between reconstructed skyline population and the histogram of sampling dates and so this model was excluded.
 The exponential models consistently failed to converge and were excluded.
 Thus, for all datasets, lognormal clock and constant population size models were used.
 The computational expense required for this analysis precluded running estimators for model selection.
 However, we note that Deng et al used the same models in their analysis of 125 S. Enteritidis isolates.
 Default priors were used except for ucld.mean, Gamma(0.001,1000), initial: 0.0001; exponential.popSize, LogNormal(10,1.5), initial: 1[21].

 Three chains of 100 million states were run in parallel for each clade of the four major HierBAPS clades, as well as a fourth chain without genomic data to examine the influence of the prior, which in all cases was uninformative.
 The final results, as used here, all had effective sample sizes (ESS) of over 200 and had convergence between all three runs.
-For the Global and Global Outlier lineages, the datasets were computationally feasible to analyse.
+For the Global and Global Outlier lineages, the datasets were not computationally feasible to analyse.
 We thus created 3 further random subsets of the data by drawing n isolates from each sampled year where n was sampled from a Poisson distribution where λ=2.
 The posteriors of all subsets were extremely similar and runs were combined to produce the final most recent common ancestor (MRCA) estimates.